Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 For W-coded microfiber (water-safe)

-2. Mist the stain lightly.
+2. Mist the stained area lightly.

 For S-coded microfiber (solvent-only)